 - Welcome… back?
 Get rid of the welcome text on your contact page.
 It doesn’t need to be there.

-- Blog for online success.
+- A blog for online success.
 Lastly, I would suggest replacing your “What’s On” section with a blog and then you can blog about what’s on.
-It’ll be a much better investment of your time and resources and it’s oh so Google-friendly.
+It’ll be a much better investment of your time and resources and it’s oh-so Google-friendly.